 Hundreds of thousands of developers create applications for iPhone and iPad using Objective-C. And due to the immense popularity of the platform, they will certainly continue to develop them in the future.

-If to compare Swift with Objective-C, it should be noted that Swift contains significant improvements.
+If we compare Swift vs. Objective C, it should be noted that Swift contains significant improvements.
 It means that a large community of developers around the world will start to learn this new language.

 One of the key advantages of Swift lies in the fact that it can be used even by an average programmer to develop simple mobile applications.
 Using such a simple tool as Playgrounds, any developer will be able to easily explore this object-oriented programming language.